albertllousas/virtual-customer-agent-with-AI/readme.md

 ## Description

 This is a simple customer service chatbot for a company called **Next Gen Pets** that uses the OpenAI API to generate responses to customer queries.
+All the FAQs and specific information about the company are stored in files in the [docs folder](/src/main/resources/docs) used to provide specific knowledge in the answers.

 <p align="center">
   <img width="100%" src="./docs/service.png">